replicate/keepsake/README.md

 ## Build

-This will build the Go CLI and the Python package:
+This will build the CLI and the Python package:

     make build